compilerla/compiler.la/_jobs/software-engineer.md

 - Experience using Docker and containers to manage reproducible environments
 - Experience deploying and managing production applications and services in cloud environments such as Azure and GCP, preferably with Infrastructure as Code systems such as Terraform
 - Experience collaborating with product managers, UI/UX designers, and remote teams
-- Knowledge of Git / GitHub based development workflows and open source project management
+- Knowledge of Git / GitHub-based development workflows and open source project management
 - A love of public transportation
 - A personal and professional commitment to bring anti-racist principles into your work
 - Preference given to candidates located in California, and specifically Los Angeles